 Please see the Shipping Info page for information about your shipping options.

-We strongly encourage you to review the sample pages, watch the demo videos, and carefully read the course Pre-Requisites prior to your purchase.
+We strongly encourage you to "Look Inside" each textbook or take a video tour of each online course, review the sample lessons, read the course syllabus and planner, and carefully read the course pre-requisites prior to your purchase.
 We want to ensure that the curriculum you choose is a good fit for your student.